Canada's Trudeau under pressure after Britain revokes citizenship of suspected Islamist

 The timing of the diplomatic dispute - just two months ahead of the election - is not good for Trudeau.
 Most polls show Scheer holding a slight lead nationally with just over two months to go before the Oct.
 21 vote.

-The decision to revoke Letts’ British citizenship was taken by former Prime Minister Elizabeth May’s government toward the end of July, two sources familiar with the matter said.
+The decision to revoke Letts’ British citizenship was taken by former Prime Minister Theresa May’s government toward the end of July, two sources familiar with the matter said.

 “Canada has certainly expressed its displeasure but nobody has gone berserk,” a source familiar with the matter told Reuters.